datacrypt-project/hitchhiker-tree/README.md

 Details about hitchhiker trees, including related work, can be found in `docs/hitchhiker.adoc`.

+## Testing

+You'l need a local Redis instance running to run the tests.
+Once you have it, just run

+    lein test

 ## Benchmarking

 This library includes a detailed, instrumented benchmarking suite.